ilaylii/python-math/README.md

    For x we take the number that needs to be put into the module and get the result after opening the module

 3. round(x) - rounding a number
    For x, we take a number that needs to be rounded

+4. bin(x) - to the binary system
+   oct(x) - into the octal system
+   hex(x) - to the hexadecimal system